 If you have a lot to move and you do not get a moving company, then try getting a truck or van rental.
 Truck rentals, while usually fully booked in the summer months, are often fairly easy to come by in the offseason.
 If you are moving in the summer, call all the rental agencies in your area to see if anything is available, and then book what you can.
 Even if it is a small passenger van, you may end up taking multiple trips back and forth, but it will accommodate more stuff than your car or a taxi can.

 Pack Your Car

-Call Utility Companies, Landlord, etc
+Call Utility Companies

-While garbage bags aren't ideal, I do recommend them for fast moves.
+While garbage bags are not ideal, for a fast move, you just might need to lean on them.
 Buy the heavy-duty clear type which will not only hold your stuff better, but you can see exactly what you packed.
-Perfect for clothing, linens, towels, and anything else that's bulky and takes up a lot of room.
+Bags are perfect for clothing, linens, towels, and anything else that is bulky and takes up a lot of room.
 As I mentioned earlier, plastic bins are another option.
 Some companies will rent them to you, which is a great time-saver and eco-friendly, too.